 Design Considerations for Small Spaces

 With smart planning, even the smallest yard can be well designed and incorporate areas of hardscape and softscape.
 Don't forget vertical space for growing shrubs and trees or hanging a planter on a wall or fence.
 Raised planters and pedestals (hardscape) with container gardens (softscape) draw the eye upward and economize on space.
-Pavers placed in a slight curve or around a corner give the illusion that there might be much more yard, even when there isn't.
+Pavers placed in a slight curve or around a corner give the illusion that there might be much more yard.

 Make wise use out of hardscape features.
 A low retaining wall could double as extra seating in a small yard and hold a planter of herbs.
-Sturdy, low-growing groundcovers that can tolerate foot traffic add softscape in between pavers and retaining walls, creating a nice balance.
+Sturdy, low-growing ground covers that can tolerate foot traffic add softscape between pavers and retaining walls, creating a nice balance.

 More Hardscape Used in Drought Tolerant Landscaping

 Many regions affected by drought have restricted water use, forcing residents to rethink and actually change their landscape.
 Instead of letting that lawn continue to die and depress everyone who drives or walks past it, think about incorporating at least a couple forms of hardscape into your front and back yards.
 In front, you could replace the dead grass with decomposed granite (DG), pea gravel, pavers, or even concrete.
 Create beds of drought-tolerant plants or specimens with similar water needs.
-There are endless possibilities, and the bonus: you gain extra livable space in your front yard.
+The bonus: you might gain extra livable space in your front or back yard.